Art Class: Drawing and Painting from Nature (West Norwood)

 |2.
 Enrolment confirmation||Is sent within 10 working days.
 Please treat your payment confirmation as confirmation that your applicant details and payment have been received||

 |3.
 Programme information||Is usually sent on Friday late afternoon the week before term starts||

 |If you need further help with the above information please ring 020 7594 8756

 Certificate of Attendance

-Questions regarding the content and teaching of the above course should be sent to Manager for Evening Class programmes, Dr Michael Paraskos, at firstname.lastname@example.org
+Questions regarding the content and teaching of the above course should be sent to the Evening Class Programme Manager, Dr Michael Paraskos, at firstname.lastname@example.org